prasadp4009/Vehicle-Routing-Problem-GPU-CUDA/ReadMe.txt

-# Vehicle-Routing-Problem
-This repo contains a source code in Python as well C/C++ and CUDA for VRP

 To compile the program both python and CUDA you will need following tools and libraries.

 1. Python 3 and above with numpy, networkx and matplotlib